Home of the Rangers Mural

 8. Nature - For photos mostly pertaining to some type of plant life.
 Can be things found in nature but NOT emphasizing on animals, insects, living creatures in nature.
 Primarily outdoor images displaying natural elements including closeups of natural scenes and textures.
 Puts a stronger emphasis on the aesthetic value of the photo.

-9. People - Pictures of people should say something.
+9. Portraiture- Portraits of people should say something.
 These are photos featuring the human figure.
-Photos may include everyday life, formal and informal portraiture, etc.
+Photos may include everyday life, and may be formal or informal, etc.

 If artwork is entered that does not fit any of the categories we have listed, it will be entered into: